11 Beginner Strength Training Tips for Women

 Dang near everyone should focus on getting stronger no matter what their primary goal.
 It’s especially important for beginners because they need to develop a base level of strength.

-Focusing on building strength is the best way for a beginner to get results, and it’s highly motivating.
+Focusing on building strength is the best way for a beginner to get results, and it’s highly motivating and a great way to love your workouts.
 Beginners make fast initial strength improvements due primarily to neural adaptations.
 It’s not uncommon for someone to be able to add weight to the bar for weeks in a row when they just start lifting weights.
 These strength gains aren’t a result of increased muscle, but from the nervous system.
 Getting stronger week after week is very motivating because you experience positive progress.

 Another reason to focus on getting stronger is because beginners lack the necessary strength to make some popular boot-camp or circuit type workouts productive.
 A beginner is better off keeping the reps fairly low so they can use as much weight as possible.
 Many boot-camp workouts call for high reps and multiple exercises performed one right after the other with minimal rest.